ome/omero-documentation/omero/developers/testing.rst

 First create a python virtual environment as described on the :doc:`OMERO Python </developers/Python>` page, including ``omero-py`` and ``omero-web`` if you want to run OmeroWeb tests.
-Some tests also require install of PyTables.
+Some tests also require the installation of PyTables.

 Then install some additional test dependencies::